A Winter Campervan - How to

 Insulation

-Having a correctly insulated campervan is really important to maintain a moderate temperature inside.
+Having a correctly insulated Campervan is really important to maintain a moderate temperature inside.
 All our vans are fully insulated with plastic wadding, then panelled over and trimmed with a textile surface.
 They can withstand high temperatures as well as providing insulation during colder temperatures.
 Having a properly insulated van makes all the difference!

-Rugs are a great way to keep the heat in - no one wants to walk around on a cold floor!
+Rugs are a great way to keep in the heat – no one wants to walk around on a cold floor!
 We can provide floor mats which will fit the living space of your campervan perfectly.
 Not only do these provide extra insulation and warmth underfoot, they will make your van feel more homely.

-Left: Bobbie and Willow enjoy their custom floor mats in their VW Caledonia Campervan
+(Left) Bobbie and Willow enjoy their custom floor mats in their VW Caledonia Campervan

-Right: Our handmade curtains fit perfectly to the windows
+(Right) Our handmade curtains fit perfectly to the windows

-Cover the windows
+Cover the Windows

 Anyone who has ever travelled in a campervan knows the importance of curtains.
 However, many people fail to realise that campervan curtains are vital not just for protecting your privacy, but also for keeping you warm.